BlakesMakes/Voron-Things/voron 2.4/configurations/README.md

-# Here are my configurations.
+# My firmware configuration files

 ## These will not necessarily work on your printer.
 I reccomend you only use them as references.